Preview: “Devil in Disguise: John Wayne Gacy”

 you know,

-there's, I've been doing this a long time, and you're always excited when you feel that.
+there's, I've been doing this a long time, and you're always excited when you feel that, that you grew.
+It's just something in you grew.

-I think for for me personally,
+I think for me personally,

 I had played a lot of invulnerable characters.
+I mean,

-maybe physically invulnerable in that they were, you know, robotic killing machines or superheroes with flaming skulls or,
+maybe physically invulnerable in that they were, you know, robotic killing machines or, or superheroes with flaming skulls or,

 you know,

 just these heroes that seemed to be, you knew they were heroes by looking at them.
+And what I loved about this part was

 just the mundanity of his heroism.

-I thought that was pretty special.
+And I thought that was pretty special.

-And there's just some phenomenal detectives across this country that will not stop until their person is behind bars.
+And you really captured the weight that the detectives carry with these cases, you know, and there's just some phenomenal detectives across this country that will not stop until their person is behind bars.

 And I can feel that.

-it's an interesting aspect of the show because so much of the show is also about the systemic failure of Chicago PD to actually have stopped him, had multiple opportunities to stop him and didn't.
+Well, yeah, I mean, that's that's it's an interesting aspect of the show because so much of the show is also about the systemic failure of Chicago PD to actually have stopped him, had multiple opportunities to stop him and didn't.

-As teenage male employees start disappearing
+Has teenage male employees start disappearing

-and nobody in your department looks into the guy.
+and nobody in your department looks into the guy?

 But on the flip side of that coin are a group of detectives who were in that pit every single day who had their lives upended.

-I mean, I think they would never say it's PTSD, but I think that we could look back and say that they came out of that experience with PTSD.
+I mean, I think they would never say it's PTSD, but I think that we could look back and say that they came out of that experience with PTSD, and they were dedicated to ensuring that every last

 victim was found.
+And

-where we got really the inspiration for Tovar's entire journey through the season was from a statement that he made, where he said, to this day, he's still haunted by the idea that he didn't find everyone.
+where we got really the inspiration for Tovar's entire journey through the season was from a statement that he made where he said, to this day, he's still haunted by the idea that he didn't find everyone.

 We never wanted to make it feel like the police are the quote-unquote bad guys.
+That is not it.

-It was the system failed, and then the system very much stepped to the plate to attempt to figure out how to bring every young boy home.
+It was the system failed and then the system very much stepped to the plate to attempt to figure out how to bring every young boy home.
+And there's so many cases that have that same trajectory.

 Absolutely.
+Absolutely.

-fell under the jurisdiction of a suburban police department.
+Yeah.
+Casey's final victim, Rob Peest, fell under the jurisdiction of a suburban police department.

 like open